-Spectrum is one of the largest providers of broadband internet in the United States.
-They offer three internet plans, with prices ranging from $49.99 to $109.99 and speeds ranging from 200 Mbps to 940 Mbps.
-Their plans come with no contracts, no data caps and include a free modem rental, although there is still an installation fee.
-According to the most recent FCC report on the matter, Spectrum had some of the most consistent internet speeds when compared to other internet service providers (ISPs) and scored better than most when it came to meeting or exceeding the internet speeds advertised with each of their plans.
+Spectrum is one of the largest broadband internet providers in the United States.
+With three plans, Spectrum Internet prices ranging from $50 to $105 and speeds ranging from 200 Mbps to 940 Mbps.
+Their plans come with no contracts, no data caps or extra fees, and include a free modem rental, free access to a nationwide network of WiFi hotspots and free security software.
+However, unless you request self installation, there is an installation fee.

 While the infrastructure and services provided by Spectrum have seen high ratings, their reputation with the Better Business Bureau (BBB) is less promising.
-The BBB gave Spectrum an F rating on their scale, which is the lowest grade possible.
-This measurement seeks to evaluate how a company will interact with its customers and can reflect a company’s customer service.
-On the 2019 J.D.
-Power ISP satisfaction survey, which surveys customers about their satisfaction with their residential ISP, Spectrum scored average in most regions of the United States except for the east region, where it scored below average.
-The J.D.
-Power report surveys customers about their satisfaction with their residential ISP.
+The BBB gave Spectrum an F rating, the lowest grade possible.
+This measurement seeks to evaluate how a company interacts with its customers and can reflect a company’s customer service.
+On the 2020 J.D.
+Power ISP satisfaction survey, which questions customers about their residential ISP satisfaction, Spectrum scored average in most regions of the United States except for the east region, where it scored below average.

 Spectrum Internet Plans and Prices